Kartikbisht19/Sales-insight-project/README.md

 # Sales-insight-project

 1. SQL database dump is in db_dump.sql file above.
-Download `db_dump.sql` file to your local computer and import it as per instructions given in the tutorial video

 ### Data Analysis Using SQL